KusionStack/kusionstack.io/docs/kusion/4-configuration-walkthrough/4-workload.md

 In most of the cases, only one application container is needed.
 Ideally, we recommend mapping an `AppConfiguration` instance to a microservice in the microservice terminology.

-We will walkthrough the details of configuring a container using an example of the `Service` type.
+We will walk through the details of configuring a container using an example of the `Service` type.

 To add an application container:
 ```